fhnw-ivy/fhnw-ds-cde1-wettermonitor/DEVELOPMENT.md

 If you're running the weather monitor in development mode and with Python, the logs can be viewed in the execution terminal.

+# Logging
+The logging is done with the help of the [logging](https://docs.python.org/3/library/logging.html) module.
+The default logging level is `DEBUG`.
+The logging level can be changed by setting the level parameter in the `logging.basicConfig` function in the `src/app.py` file.

+Each file of the project that uses the logging module gets its own logger.
+The singleton logger is retrieved by using the `getLogger` function of the logging module.
+The logger name is per default "app".

 # Code Documentation
-The code is documented using docstrings directly in the code.
+The code is documented using docstrings directly in the code and partly using comments.

+Some specific parts of the code are also documented in this file you are currently reading.

 # Unit Testing
 The unit tests are made with the coverage package.
 The tests are located in the `src` folder.
 The tests are executed with the following command: